Skip to Main Content

 Harvard Business Publishing case studies cover all areas of management, business planning, marketing, accounting, finance, organizational behavior, entrepreneurship and more.
 The case studies range from 10 to 30 pages in length and often include an author provided guide, called a “teaching note,” on how to teach the case in the classroom.

-Access to the Harvard Business Publishing case studies requires individual purchase of cases, including purchase of copyright permission in situations where multiple copies are desired.
+Access to Harvard Business Publishing case studies requires individual purchase of cases, including purchase of copyright permission for multiple copies.
 Harvard does not offer institutional subscriptions that permit an academic library to subscribe to these case studies.

-Please note that Harvard Business Review articles provided by EBSCOhost are intended for individual academic use only.
-The following notice accompanies each Harvard Business Review article in Business Source Elite:
+Please note that Harvard Business Review articles and case studies in EBSCO's Business Source Elite are intended for individual use only.
+The following notice accompanies each Harvard Business Review article and case study in Business Source Elite:

 Harvard Business Review 500